What is a rosary at a funeral? If you're a non-Catholic going to a wake or Catholic funeral mass, you may have many questions about what to expect.

-Recite the rosary for the dead, which is a four-decade rosary.
+Recite the rosary for the dead, which is a five-decade rosary.
 It begins with the De Profundis and is composed of the “eternal rest” prayer and the phrase “sweet heart of Mary, be my salvation.”

 The rosary service typically lasts for 20 minutes.
 If you are interested in the rosary service, you may also be interested in learning about praying a novena, a nine-day, nine-week, or nine-hour prayer for the deceased.

 Other Things to Know Before Attending a Wake or Vigil

 While we may have answered some of your questions regarding the rosary, you may have other questions about attending a wake or vigil.

 In most communities, people wear their best clothes for wakes and funerals.
 They tend to wear dark, muted colors.
 You may also donate to the charity of choice in the name of the deceased or to send a plant or flowers to the funeral home or church before the vigil or funeral service occurs.
 If you don’t know what to say to the family members of the deceased, a simple “I’m sorry for your loss” is always appropriate.